AbdoulSy/ADSP/README.md

 ### Installation instructions
-To start your Phoenix Trello app:
+To start your ADSP app From your machine:

-  1. Install dependencies with `mix deps.get`
-  2. Ensure webpack is installed. ie: `npm install -g webpack`
-  3. Install npm packages with `npm install`
-  4. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  5. Run seeds to create demo user with `mix run priv/repo/seeds.exs`
-  6. Start Phoenix endpoint with `mix phoenix.server`
+  0. clone the repository somewhere.
+  1. Ensure your marklogic installation is working, the app is running
+  2. go to the admin console and import the contents of ./apps_wrapper/management/marklogic (2 databases)
+  3. Ensure the ADSP path is added to the go path
+  4. Ensure node js is installed (try node -v)
+  5. Browse to the ./apps_wrapper/file_analyser and run `npm install` in install the packages
+  6. From ./apps_wrapper/file_analyser run node start
+  7. Browse to ./apps_wrapper/go_apps/github.com/AbdoulSy/web folder and run `gulp serve` or `gulp watch` on development

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`localhost:8080`](http://localhost:8080) from your browser.

 Enjoy!

 ### Testing
-Integration tests with [Hound](https://github.com/HashNuke/hound) and [Selenium ChromeDriver](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver).
-Instructions:

-  1. Install **ChromeDriver** with `npm install -g chromedriver`
-  2. Run **ChromeDriver** in a new terminal window with `chromedriver &`
-  3. Run tests with `mix test`

-If you don't want to run integration tests just run `mix test --exclude integration`.
+Not yet implemented;
+will use Go Testing library for the go application
+And mocha/chai/selenium to test the js application

 ### License